MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/pricing.md

 There are three key meters used to bill additional Party utilization:

-1. **Party Connectivity.** This is measured in player minutes connected to a network.
+1. **Party connectivity.** This is measured in player minutes connected to a network.
 Metering starts when a player creates a network or joins a network, and it stops when they have disconnected.
-2. **Party Voice.** This is measured in player minutes speaking.
+2. **Party voice.** This is measured in player minutes speaking.
 When a player is connected to a network and is actively speaking, that player voice activity is measured in seconds and metered.
 3. **Network egress.** This meters data *sent* from PlayFab's relay and voice servers.
 This is congruent to the aggregate amount of data that players *receive* from the network.

-## Party Connectivity
+## Party connectivity

 | SKU | $/player-minute connected to a network |
 | --- | --- |
 | Party Connectivity | $0.0001 |

-## Party Voice
+## Party voice

 Usage of voice chat is priced differently if Speech Services are enabled.
 Speech Services enables speech-to-text transcription, speech-to-text translation, and text-to-text translation.

-10% of voice minutes can leverage transcription and synthesis for free before the below meter is billed.
+10% of voice minutes can leverage transcription and synthesis for free before the below-meter is billed.
 We recommend tying activation of this capability to an ease-of-access player setting.

 | SKU | $/player-minute speaking |
 | --- | --- |